kees-z/DuplicatiDocs/docs/05-storage-providers.md

 * `--authid (Password)`
 The authorization code.
 The authorization token retrieved from [https://duplicati-oauth-handler.appspot.com?type=googledrive](https://duplicati-oauth-handler.appspot.com?type=googledrive)
+* `--googledrive-teamdrive-id (String)`
+Team drive ID.
+This option sets the team drive to use.
+Leaving it empty uses the personal drive.

 ## HubiC

 This backend can read and write data to HubiC.